-- \circ Form your group around one of the New Agenda chapters (3-9) - Read your chapter for September 7th 's class. - Relate The Craft's readings to your New Agenda chapter for September 14th's class have notes to guide your participation in class discussion. - o Begin to identify possible lines of inquiry for your individual research. - Be sure you are signed into Google Docs and your group has access to a common document.
+- o Form your group around one of the New Agenda chapters (3-9) - Read your chapter for September 1st 's class. - Relate The Craft's readings to your New Agenda chapter for September 8th's class have notes to guide your participation in class discussion. - Begin to identify possible lines of inquiry for your individual research.

-Phase II - Researching and Annotated Bibliographies (approximately 9/8 - 10/19)
+Phase II - Researching and Annotated Bibliographies (approximately 9/8 - 10/6)

-- Define each team member's line of inquiry for researching and selecting related research articles (each individual needs to find 5 unique articles) since 2004 and NOT cited in the New Agenda text. - Each time you individually select an article, post the citation to your group's Google Doc references page Be sure the article is not already cited there! - Write an annotated bibliography of each article you read note weekly due dates on syllabus - Post your annotated bibliography to your group's Google Docs page.
-Please keep the list of references on the first page.
+- Define each team member's line of inquiry for researching and selecting related research articles (each individual needs to find 5 unique articles) since 2004 and NOT cited in the New Agenda text. - Each time you individually select an article, post the citation to your group's Google Doc references page Be sure the article is not already cited there! - Write an annotated bibliography of each of your five articles note due dates on syllabus - Share your annotated bibliographies with your group members.

-Phase III - Developing a Group Presentation (approximately 10/20 - 11/30)
+Phase III - Developing a Group Presentation (approximately 10/6 - 10/27)